 But not just any old e-mail.
 While e-mail newsletters are still quite popular and worthwhile, it’s really hard for the one-size-fits-most approach to drive engagement beyond a small percentage of subscribers.

 What’s the better way to go?
 Segment your lists by:

 Sales cycle stage

-Say for example, your MSP marketing efforts attract both health care decision makers and financial services decision makers.
-Can your managed services marketing really be effective if you’re sending the exact same message to both incredibly different audiences?
+Say, for example, your MSP marketing efforts attract both healthcare decision-makers and financial services decision-makers.
+Can your managed services marketing be effective if you send the same message to both incredibly different audiences?
 Of course not!
 So you develop a buyer persona for each and segment the two groups into different lists.

-Then, by carefully planning the sequences and campaigns, you can for example have top of the sales funnel offers for your health care persona that move leads through to the next logical step.
-And then your middle of the funnel content offers do the heavy lifting to help get leads to move themselves down to the bottom of the sales funnel, where they’re truly sales ready.
+Then, by carefully planning the sequences and campaigns, you can, for example, have top-of-sales funnel offers for your healthcare persona that move leads through to the next logical step.
+And then your middle-of-the-funnel content offers do the heavy lifting to help get leads to move themselves down to the bottom of the sales funnel, where they’re truly sales-ready.

 Regardless of whether you’re new to managed services marketing, or you’re a veteran, you’ve likely had run-ins with sales teams that go something like this: